 *All clinics are Thursday, June 11.

-The sports being classified at the 2015 UCO Endeavor Games are swimming, track and field, powerlifting and track and field.
+The sports being classified at the 2015 UCO Endeavor Games are swimming, shooting, powerlifting and track and field.

 To ensure competition is fair and equal, all Paralympic sports have a system in place which ensures that winning is determined by skill, fitness, power, endurance, tactical ability and mental focus, the same factors that account for success in sport for able bodied athletes.